 • Winding up/liquidation

-A key step in registering a company in Portugal is determining what type of company or legal structure makes the most sense for your business and its objectives.
+A key step in registering a company in Portugal is determining the type of company or legal structure most appropriate for your business and its objectives.

-Before you make a decision, it’s advisable to seek legal advice and consult with accounting services to help you determine which structure is most suitable.
-Generally, there are two different types of companies incorporated in Portugal that you can choose from.
+Before you decide, seek advice from your legal representation and consult with accounting services to help you determine which structure is most suitable.
+Generally, you can choose from two different types of companies incorporated in Portugal.
 They are:

 • Public Companies (SA)